logchange/logchange.github.io/docs/tools/logchange/getting-started.md

-# Getting Started with Logchange
+# Getting Started with logchange

-Welcome to Logchange! 🌳 This tool helps you maintain clean, conflict-free changelogs by storing individual changes as separate YAML files and generating your `CHANGELOG.md` during release.
+Welcome to logchange! 🌳 This tool helps you maintain clean, conflict-free changelogs by storing individual changes as separate YAML files and generating your `CHANGELOG.md` during release.

-## What is Logchange?
+## What is logchange?

-Logchange solves common problems with traditional changelog management:
+logchange solves common problems with traditional changelog management:

 - **🪓 Merge conflicts**: No more conflicts when multiple developers update the same `CHANGELOG.md` file
 - **🌲 Forgotten entries**: Automated reminders to document changes as part of your development workflow
 - **📜 Release notes**: Automatic generation of release notes from your changelog entries

-Instead of editing `CHANGELOG.md` directly, you create individual YAML files for each change, and Logchange generates the final changelog during your release process.
+Instead of editing `CHANGELOG.md` directly, you create individual YAML files for each change, and logchange generates the final changelog during your release process.

 ## Quick Start

 ### Choose Your Installation Method

-Logchange is available in three flavors:
+logchange is available in three flavors:

 1. **CLI Binary** - Works with any project, regardless of technology
 2. **Maven Plugin** - Perfect for Maven-based Java projects